 Things are changing fast.
 Many of us find ourselves struggling to achieve half the things our parents achieved at our age… or similar.
 The talk about financial prosperity has become that much more important to younger people.

-I strongly believe that owning a business is important in helping us meet our long term financial goals.
+I strongly believe that owning a business is important in helping us meet our long-term financial goals.
 If you haven’t thought about owning a business or having a side-hustle, this post aims to show why you need to seriously consider it.

 But why am I talking about business all of the sudden?
-Chalene Johnson, author of PUSH, once said in her podcast – Self/Personal development eventually leads to business development.
+Chalene Johnson, the author of PUSH, once said in her podcast – Self/Personal development eventually leads to business development.